Simplifying the Customer Experience

 Did I feel I was talking to another human being?

 Was there an unnecessary distance between you and the agent?
 Professionalism is a good thing, but it does not have to be at the expense of a conversation that resembles one that takes place at the coffee shop or salon.
-Nothing will raise a customer’s ire faster than corporate-speak.
+Nothing will raise a customer’s suspicion faster than corporate-speak.

 Examples of language real people don’t say: